Qasem215/Qasem215.github.io/_posts/2022-08-19-Assessing-Campaign_Performance-Using-A-B-Testing.md

 Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
 It would result in them spending more, but not *necessarily* gaining any extra revenue as a result

-Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.
+Our results here also does not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.

 Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!